Spooktacular Halloween cross stitch patterns + kits to start today

 halloween cross stitch

-Matchbox Halloween cross stitch pumpkin
+Matchbox cross stitch pumpkin

 This adorable little kit would make the perfect spooky gift for somebody looking to get into cross stitching.